 Brown - What is next on your grocery list?

-Red - If you could wave a magic wand and accomplish one huge goal for the city, what would it be?
+Red - If you could wave a magic wand and accomplish one huge goal for the city, what

 Green - What's one topic on the agenda that would like to learn more about?